origindev0719/check-chrome-extension/README.md

 ### background.js
 Listener which sends event back to app when receives event from app
 ## Demo
+- Install extension from folder `extension` following [this](https://www.cnet.com/how-to/how-to-install-chrome-extensions-manually/)
 - Change value of `_EXTENSION_ID` to your extension ID in demo/script.js
+- If you haven't had `serve` installed.
+Install by `npm install -g serve`
 - Run following command
 `serve demo`
-If you haven't had `serve` installed.
-Install by `npm install -g serve`

 You can paste code inside `send-message.js` to Chrome DevTools.
 It will work too.
-(Remember to change your extension id also)
+(Remember to change `EXTENSION_ID` also)